caoql98/LKGD/README.md

 # TVML
-Teach Video Diffusion Model with Latent Physical Phenomenon Knowledge
+Latent Knowledge-Guided Video Diffusion for Scientific Phenomena Generation from a Single Initial Frame